egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value.md

 When we are starting out writing some software, there is so much we could implement.
 There are also so many ways we could organize and implement things.
 This overwhelming amount of concerns can quickly push people into Analysis Paralysis.

-One approach would be to start from what is easy to implement; however, if we do that, we may implement many things that are not valuable or even worse, not get to implementing valuable stuff at all.
+One approach would be to start from what is easy to implement; however, if we do that, we may implement many things that are not valuable or even worse, not get to implementing what is valuable at all.

 Let’s take an Issue Tracker as our example to investigate the problems.

 Let’s say we start by implementing login to the system as the first thing.
 As discussed in another article, it’s not that valuable to people.
-As a programmer, you might think -- I’ve done this many times, it’s easy, and I already have a lot of that code necessary.
+As a programmer, you might think -- I’ve done this many times, it’s easy, and I have a lot of necessary code available already.
 No doubt, you get something that looks nice and can interact with the page, but what are the downsides?

-For one, we would need to login to the site before we can interact with the actual things; this slows down every step of our development.
+For one, we would need to login to the site before we can interact with the actual product; this slows down every step of our development.
 Similarly, our code base will end up more substantial.
-Hence, we have more distractions and more things that could break.
+Hence, we have more distractions and more parts that could break.
 We also might get new requests for login, e.g., password recovery, user management, user groups.
 Triaging extra features sinks time from other vital parts of the code.

 We could also start implementing the end goal.
 For issue tracking, this might be managing large projects with several teams.
 However, a big goal can take too much time before it can become practically useful.